jdjuan/angular2-bootcamp/README.md

 - 40% : Correct application of concepts learned in class
 	- Do your best to put into practice all the concepts learned in class: components, modules, directives, dependencies, etc
 - 20% : Escalability of the application
-	- We will evaluate how well will your application scale if new features were to added: We will take into account the right use of the 'share' folder, dependency injection, factories, etc.
+	- We will evaluate how well will your application scale if new features were to be added: We will take into account the right use of the 'share' folder, dependency injection, factories, etc.
 - 20% : Code quality
 	- TypeScript allow you to write JavaScript the right way, so make sure you use Type Checkings, access modifiers, so on and so forth.
 - 10% : Bootstrap use